Skip to content

 WHAT RUNS

-• 01Claim is decomposed into measurable sub-claims (latency, cost, accuracy, coverage, time-to-value).
+• 01Your claim is broken into measurable sub-claims: latency, cost, accuracy, coverage, time-to-value.

 • 02Each sub-claim is benchmarked against the named competitor and the do-nothing baseline.

-• 03Falsifier criterion is run as an inverse test: if the criterion holds today, the claim is downgraded.
+• 03Your falsifier is run as an inverse test.
+If the thing that would break the claim is already true today, the claim is downgraded.

-• 04Adversarial pass: a second model tries to break the claim from the strongest counter-argument.
+• 04Adversarial pass: a second pass tries to break the claim from the strongest counter-argument it can find.
+The transcript ships with the report.

 INPUTS